 Types of Divorce

 Divorce lawyers have developed a reputation for using a client’s poor situation as their own personal piggy bank.
 Not cool.
 While divorce can often be costly due to the amount of time it takes to properly handle your case, we won’t unnecessarily prolong your case to make more money.
 In fact, we encourage everyone to do a much-cheaper, uncontested divorce whenever possible.
 An uncontested divorce is where both spouses agree on how they want to handle their divorce without fighting.
 The divorce lawyer’s job in these cases is to draft the necessary paperwork and get a judge to sign it.
 Instead of fighting, the lawyer instead uses his or her legal expertise to create legal documents that prevent future litigation.
-Due to the simpler nature of these cases, they can be done with a low, flat-fee rate.

 A contested divorce is a divorce where the people disagree on how to divide things: alimony, property, child support, custody, etc. These battles may resolve quickly or take years.
 Our attorneys’ first job in these cases is to act as negotiator.
 We try to work with the opposing party or their attorney to secure what you deserve.
 After getting the details of your case, we will tell you what to expect if a judge decides your case to help advise you with our negotiations.
 In almost all cases, we strive to reach a reasonable settlement to avoid costly litigation.
 Trial is expensive and usually unnecessary when both parties are reasonable.
 However, if your spouse won’t cooperate, our divorce lawyers are ready to fight for you all the way through trial and will always ask for attorney fees.
 Our goal is to get you the best outcome without unnecessary costs.